Ensuring everyone pays their fair share

 Information on the LePage estate tax cuts:

 – Maine has an affordable housing crisis, and skyrocketing property taxes plays a part.
 The regressive nature of property taxes means that two people in the same jurisdiction will pay the same amount in property tax, regardless of the income of the homeowner(s).
 With many people losing income as a result of the pandemic’s economic effects, hardworking Mainers are at risk of being driven out of their homes by these regressive taxes, and there is a very real possibility that they won’t be able to find another place to live.
+The 130th Legislature passed pieces of legislation that will help Mainers stay in their homes.

 Information on property tax relief: